Antisocial Contract: Simple Version

 The Big Idea

 This isn’t always bad.
 Liking your team can make you work harder together.
-But sometimes this “us vs. them” thinking gets so strong that it makes smart people do dumb things — and it’s really hard to stop once it starts.
+But once it goes too far, smart people start doing stupid things — confidently, and in groups.
+The hard part to accept: it works on you too, and it works better the smarter you are.

 How It Works